James Wolfe: Legacy

 There are several institutions, localities, thoroughfares, and landforms named in honour of him in Canada.
 Significant monuments to Wolfe in Canada exist on the Plains of Abraham where he fell, and near Parliament Hill in Ottawa.
 Ontario Governor John Graves Simcoe named Wolfe Island, an island in Lake Ontario and the Saint Lawrence River off the coast of Kingston (near the Royal Military College of Canada) in Wolfe's honour in 1792.
 On 13 September 2009, the Wolfe Island Historical Society led celebrations on the occasion of the 250th anniversary of James Wolfe's victory at Quebec.
 A life-size statue in Wolfe's likeness is to be sculpted.

 South Mount Royal Park, Calgary is home to a James Wolfe statue since 2009, but it was originally located in Exchange Court in New York City.
 It was sculpted in 1898 by John Massey Rhind and moved into storage around 1945 to 1950, sold in 1967 and relocated to Centennial Planetarium in Calgary, stored 2000 to 2008 and finally installed again in 2009.

 A senior girls house at the Duke of York's Royal Military School is named after Wolfe, where all houses are named after prominent figures of the military.
 There is a James Wolfe school for children aged 5–11 down the hill from his house in Greenwich, in Chesterfield Walk, which is just east of General Wolfe Road.

 His letters home from the age of 13 until his death as well as his copy of Gray's Elegy Written in a Country Churchyard and other items are housed at the Thomas Fisher Rare Book Library in Toronto, Ontario.
 Other artefacts and relics owned by Wolfe are held at museums in both Canada and England, although some have mainly legendary association.
 Wolfe's cloak worn at Louisbourg, Quebec and at the Plains of Abraham is part of the British Royal Collection.
 In 2008 it was lent to the Maritime Museum of the Atlantic in Halifax, Nova Scotia for an exhibit on the Siege of Louisbourg, and in 2009 was loaned to the Army Museum at the Halifax Citadel where it remains on display.
 Wolfe Crescent, Halifax, Nova Scotia is named after Wolfe.

 Point Wolfe is a former village and current campground located in Fundy National Park, which additionally contains the Point Wolfe Bridge.
 The town of Wolfeboro, New Hampshire is named in honour of Wolfe.
-In Montreal, Rue Wolfe parallels Rue Montcalm and Rue Amherst, while in the Quebec City neighbourhood of Ste-Foy, he has given his name to an avenue.
+In Montreal, Rue Wolfe parallels Rue Montcalm and Rue Atetaken (formerly Rue Amherst), while in the Quebec City neighbourhood of Ste-Foy, he has given his name to an avenue.